anir-tubi/tubi-roku/README.md

 When asked to set up a dev password, use "1234" so it's easier for any developer to easily know the password for any device.

 4\.
-Set the developer id to "c1e4c3108580bda0bdb8c690284c7d83c6b0a5a7" on your Roku device
+Set the developer id on your Roku device.
+(You will need to get a pkg, password, and developer id from other roku developers on the team).

 * Navigate to the Roku device's IP in your broswer; select Utilities.
 Take note of the IP address for step #5 when you will set the "ROKU_DEV_TARGET".
 * Upload the pkg file and enter the password and select `Rekey`.
-(Get both the pkg and password from other roku developers on the team.
-This password will be used in step #5 to set "PKG_PASSWORD".)
+(This password will be used in step #5 to set "PKG_PASSWORD").
-* Check that you have the proper developer ID by navigating in your web browser to the Roku device's IP and then select Packager
+* Check that you have the proper developer ID by navigating in your web browser to the Roku device's IP and then select Packager.

 5\.
 Set the build environment.
 (The following settings are temporary and setting them must be done everytime you create a new terminal session.)